Spiderpig86/blog/drafts/heresmygarage.md

 The third major theme is the continuous action that takes place in the background.
+This is probably more notable in Tai's videos but they sometimes are used in Grant's videos as well.
+Tai typically starts recording after he has done something, whether if it is walking through his garage, after a jog, or even after his meetings.
+He continuously moves through whatever environment he is in -- which is a masterful technique in keeping the person's attention. [talk about this phenomenon, from film class]